 Marriage Certificate of Philip Rundle and Elisa Berta Fiaschi, 21 August 1943

 There was so much wonderful information to be found on the marriage certificate including the names of the two witnesses, F.M.
 Clinton and A.C.
 Reynolds.
-These names were not ones that either my husband nor I had ever heard of, and we wondered if they were simply witnesses in name only.
+These names were not ones that either my husband Geoff nor I had ever heard of and we wondered if they were simply witnesses in name only.
 It turned out that F.M.
 Clinton was in actual fact a woman, Mrs Frank Clinton, otherwise known as Frank Payne, a well-known Sydney artist, best remembered for her paintings of landscapes and small children.
 My challenge in the future is to try and find out how Frank Payne fitted into the lives of Philip and Elisa Rundle.

-The letters explain how Philip and Elisa, during an evening party, were encouraged to marry.
+The letters explained how Philip and Elisa, during an evening party, were encouraged to marry.
 The imminent posting of Captain Philip Rundle for war service meant that somehow they were able to procure the documents necessary to marry later that same evening.
 They were swept up, like so many other couples during World War II, to embraced this romantic ideal.
-It was a also very serious commitment to their future and to each other, in these very troubled times.
+It was also a very serious commitment to their future and to each other in these very troubled times.
 It was also well known that rectors and church priests took a lenient view on bending the church laws and customs during periods of war to enable couples to marry, especially those who did not have time on their side.